Dosage Form: capsule, liquid filled

-A form of a cyclosporine-associated nephropathy is characterized by serial deterioration in renal function and morphologic changes in the kidneys.
-From 5% to 15% of transplant recipients who have received cyclosporine will fail to show a reduction in rising serum creatinine despite a decrease or discontinuation of cyclosporine therapy.
-Renal biopsies from these patients will demonstrate one or several of the following alterations: tubular vacuolization, tubular microcalcifications, peritubular capillary congestion, arteriolopathy, and a striped form of interstitial fibrosis with tubular atrophy.
-Though none of these morphologic changes is entirely specific, a diagnosis of cyclosporine-associated structural nephrotoxicity requires evidence of these findings.
+A form of chronic progressive cyclosporine-associated nephrotoxicity is characterized by serial deterioration in renal function and morphologic changes in the kidneys.
+From 5% to 15% of transplant recipients will fail to show a reduction in a rising serum creatinine despite a decrease or discontinuation of cyclosporine therapy.
+Renal biopsies from these patients will demonstrate an interstitial fibrosis with tubular atrophy.
+In addition, toxic tubulopathy, peritubular capillary congestion, arteriolopathy, and a striped form of interstitial fibrosis with tubular atrophy may be present.
+Though none of these morphologic changes is entirely specific, a histologic diagnosis of chronic progressive cyclosporine-associated nephrotoxicity requires evidence of these.

-When considering the development of cyclosporine-associated nephropathy, it is noteworthy that several authors have reported an association between the appearance of interstitial fibrosis and higher cumulative doses or persistently high circulating trough concentrations of cyclosporine.
-This is particularly true during the first 6 post-transplant months when the dosage tends to be highest and when, in kidney recipients, the organ appears to be most vulnerable to the toxic effects of cyclosporine.
-Among other contributing factors to the development of interstitial fibrosis in these patients are prolonged perfusion time, warm ischemia time, as well as episodes of acute toxicity, and acute and chronic rejection.
+When considering the development of chronic nephrotoxicity it is noteworthy that several authors have reported an association between the appearance of interstitial fibrosis and higher cumulative doses or persistently high circulating trough concentrations of cyclosporine.
+This is particularly true during the first 6 posttransplant months when the dosage tends to be highest and when, in kidney recipients, the organ appears to be most vulnerable to the toxic effects of cyclosporine.
+Among other contributing factors to the development of interstitial fibrosis in these patients must be included, prolonged perfusion time, warm ischemia time, as well as episodes of acute toxicity, and acute and chronic rejection.
 The reversibility of interstitial fibrosis and its correlation to renal function have not yet been determined.
-Reversibility of arteriolopathy has been reported after stopping cyclosporine or lowering the dosage.

-Due to the potential for additive or synergistic impairment of renal function, caution should be exercised when coadministering Cyclosporine Capsules USP MODIFIED with other drugs that may impair renal function (see PRECAUTIONS, Drug Interactions).
+Due to the potential for additive or synergistic impairment of renal function, caution should be exercised when co-administering Cyclosporine Capsules with other drugs that may impair renal function (see PRECAUTIONS, Drug Interactions).

 Significant hyperkalemia (sometimes associated with hyperchloremic metabolic acidosis) and hyperuricemia have been seen occasionally in individual patients.

 Cases of hepatotoxicity and liver injury including cholestasis, jaundice, hepatitis, and liver failure have been reported in patients treated with cyclosporine.
 Most reports included patients with significant comorbidities, underlying conditions and other confounding factors including infectious complications and comedications with hepatotoxic potential.
-In some cases, mainly in transplant patients, fatal outcomes have been reported (see ADVERSE REACTIONS, Postmarketing Experience, Kidney, Liver and Heart Transplantation).
+In some cases, mainly in transplant patients, fatal outcomes have been reported (see ADVERSE REACTIONS, Postmarketing Experience).

-As in patients receiving other immunosuppressants, those patients receiving cyclosporine are at increased risk for development of lymphomas and other malignancies, particularly those of the skin.
-Patients taking cyclosporine should be warned to avoid excess ultraviolet light exposure.
+As in patients receiving other immunosuppressants, those patients receiving Cyclosporine Capsules are at increased risk for development of lymphomas and other malignancies, particularly those of the skin.
 The increased risk appears related to the intensity and duration of immunosuppression rather than to the use of specific agents.
-Because of the danger of oversuppression of the immune system resulting in increased risk of infection or malignancy, a treatment regimen containing multiple immunosuppressants should be used with caution.
+Because of the danger of oversuppression of the immune system, which can also increase susceptibility to infection, Cyclosporine Capsules should not be administered with other immunosuppressive agents except adrenal corticosteroids.
+The efficacy and safety of cyclosporine in combination with other immunosuppressive agents have not been determined.
 Some malignancies may be fatal.
 Transplant patients receiving cyclosporine are at increased risk for serious infection with fatal outcome.

-Patients receiving immunosuppressants, including Cyclosporine Capsules USP MODIFIED, are at increased risk of developing bacterial, viral, fungal, and protozoal infections, including opportunistic infections.
-These infections may lead to serious, including fatal, outcomes (see BOXED WARNING and ADVERSE REACTIONS).
+Patients receiving immunosuppressants, including Cyclosporine Capsules are at increased risk of developing bacterial, viral, fungal, and protozoal infections, including opportunistic infections.
+These infections may lead to serious, including fatal, outcomes (see BOXED WARNING, and ADVERSE REACTIONS).

-Patients receiving immunosuppressants, including Cyclosporine Capsules USP MODIFIED, are at increased risk for opportunistic infections, including polyoma virus infections.
+Patients receiving immunosuppressants, including Cyclosporine Capsules, are at increased risk for opportunistic infections, including polyoma virus infections.
 Polyoma virus infections in transplant patients may have serious, and sometimes, fatal outcomes.
 These include cases of JC virus-associated progressive multifocal leukoencephalopathy (PML), and polyoma virus-associated nephropathy (PVAN), especially due to BK virus infection, which have been observed in patients receiving cyclosporine.

-PVAN is associated with serious outcomes, including deteriorating renal function and renal graft loss, (see ADVERSE REACTIONS, Postmarketing Experience, Kidney, Liver and Heart Transplantation).
+PVAN is associated with serious outcomes, including deteriorating renal function and renal graft loss, (see ADVERSE REACTIONS, Postmarketing Experience).
 Patient monitoring may help detect patients at risk for PVAN.

 Consideration should be given to reducing the total immunosuppression in transplant patients who develop PML or PVAN.
 However, reduced immunosuppression may place the graft at risk.